riscv-admin/composable-custom-extensions/wbs.md

 spec-isa ISA Specification Package spec-isa-priv privileged opcode and state multiplexing dep=none owner=unknown@example.com [5w, 6w, 8w] progress=0%

-  Means to control access to CXs by less priv code, sufficient for M, M/U, M/S/U, and HV systems.
-  Means to trap, and to trap & emulate, a CX instruction/CSR.
-  discuss: Means to control mapping of CX instances to harts.
+  Specify an ISA extension for more privileged code to grant access to a CX to less privileged code, and to enable privileged code to trap and emulate CX instructions/CSRs.

+  If necessary the ISA extension also supports access control to multiple CX instances of the same CX.

 spec-isa-unpriv unprivileged opcode and state multiplexing [3w, 4w, 6w]

-  Means to select CX(s) to peform custom instructions/CSRs.
-  Means to indicate multiplexing status/errors.
-  discuss: Means to select CX instances(s) to perform opcodes and CSRs.
+  Specify an ISA extension to select the current CX to perform custom instructions/CSRs, and to indicate multiplexing status/errors.

+  If necessary the ISA extension supports selection of one of possibly multiple CX instances of the same CX.

+  If necessary the ISA extension also supports selection of a current CX (or CX instance) for each of multiple subranges of custom instructions/CSRs.

 spec-isa-state privileged state management [3w, 4w, 6w]

-  Means to uniformly initialize, save, and restore any CX save record.
+  Specify an ISA extension to uniformly initialize, save, and restore any CX state context.

-  discuss: Means to support variable sized CX save records.
+spec-criteria [1w, 1w, 2w]

+  Specify criteria for a custom extension to be deemed a composable custom extension.

+spec-criteria-mem [1w, 1w, 2w]

+  Specify a portable memory model for composable custom extensions.

 spec-disc Discovery
 spec-disc-ud Unified Discovery [1w, 2w, 4w]